-Consider that often you get what you pay for; schools that charge more tend to have better qualified teachers and offer a more extensive service such as included meals or additional instruction hours.
+Consider that often you get what you pay for; schools that charge more tend to have better-qualified teachers and more extensive service such as included meals or additional instruction hours.
 Weigh these considerations when making your decision.

 What are typical student ages and nationalities?
 In Spain, students tend to be younger, with an average age in the 20s.
 This tendency is even more pronounced in the summers when Europe’s teenagers converge on Spain to attend language programs and party.
 On the other hand, several of the Spanish schools in Mexico I attended were dominated by retirement-age students.